Serious Illness Care Program (SICP)

 Communication in Serious Illness: An Innovative Approach to Clinical Care and Quality Improvement

-Participants in this intensive, highly-interactive, two-and-a-half-day course, sponsored jointly by Ariadne Labs and the Harvard Medical School Center for Palliative Care, will learn about and practice an innovative approach to serious illness discussions and develop competencies in training others in implementing a Serious Illness Care Program (SICP) at their local institution.
-Derived from evidence-based best practices, the SICP is a multi-component intervention that aims to support clinicians in generating a personalized serious illness care plan for patients in the last year of life.
+This intensive two-and-a-half-day course fills a significant gap for clinicians who seek to learn, practice and train others in using and implementing a Serious Illness Care Program at their local institution.
+Derived from evidence-based best practices, our program is a multi-component intervention that aims to support clinicians in generating a personalized serious illness care plan for patients in the last year of life.

 Upon completion of this activity, participants will be able to:

-- Describe ways that improving communication about serious illness goals and values improves the quality of care received by patients with advanced illness and their families.
+- Outline ways that improving communication about serious illness goals and values improves the quality of care received by patients with advanced illness and their families

-- Understand the principles of a checklist approach to complex care processes.
+- Consider the principles of a checklist approach to complex care processes

-- Evaluate strategies that are effective in engaging leadership and physicians, gaining system-wide buy-in for change, and evaluating the impact of implementing the Serious Illness Care Program within a healthcare organization or system
+- Evaluate strategies that are effective in engaging leadership and clinicians, gaining system-wide buy-in for change, and evaluating the impact of the Serious Illness Care Program within a healthcare organization or system